QubitPi/management-blogs/docs/_posts/2022-09-02-arango-aql.md

     * **"weighted"** - Paths are enumerated with increasing cost.
 A path has an additional attribute **weight** containing the cost of the path after every step.
 The order of paths having the same cost is non-deterministic.
       Negative weights are not supported and will abort the query with an error
+  - **uniqueVertices** (string):
+    * "path" - each returned path has no duplicated vertices
+    * "global" - each vertex is visited at most once during traversal.
+It is required to set **order** with "bfs" or "weighted" because depth-first search would give unpredictable results.
+With this configuration the result is not deterministic anymore.
+If there are multiple paths from _startVertex_ to _vertex_, one of those is picked.
+In case of a weighted traversal, the path with the lowest weight is picked, but in case of equal weights it is undefined which one is chosen.
+      "none" (default) - no uniqueness check is applied on vertices
+  - **uniqueEdges** (string)
+    "path" (default) – it is guaranteed that there is no path returned with a duplicate edge "none" – no uniqueness check is applied on edges.
+Note: Using this configuration the traversal will follow edges in cycles.

 ##### Working with Collections Sets